chaitanyagurrapu/ArrangeMock/README.md

 ```

-For veteran mockers this is as clear as daylight.
+For veteran mockers this is probably self explanatory.
 But if you are new to Moq or mocking in general, this can take some getting used to.
 Especially, the `It.IsAny<string>()` part where we want to
 specify that we don't care about the input to the method.

 We can do better.
 Using ArrangeMock, the same set up looks like so ...